CarolineMoraesOliveira/DojoPizzeria/README.md

 # DojoPizzeria
 # Starting to learn about JS objects.
-# It remains to finish the randomization of the ingredients of the pizzas
+# It remains to finish the randomization for the pizza's ingredients.